-34. The vector of any preceding embodiment, wherein the first and second host cells, the MGE comprises first and second terminal repeat sequences and the CRISPR array between the repeat sequences, and wherein the first and second cells are bacterial cells, the second cell being of a human microbiota cell species (eg, a pathogenic species), wherein the target site is comprised by the second cell but not the first cell, and wherein said modifying inactivates or down-regulates a gene or regulatory sequence comprising said target in the second cell.
+34. The vector of any preceding embodiment, wherein the MGE is a conjugative transposon, oriT is functional in the first and second host cells, the MGE comprises first and second terminal repeat sequences and the CRISPR array between the repeat sequences, and wherein the first and second cells are bacterial cells, the second cell being of a human microbiota cell species (eg, a pathogenic species), wherein the target site is comprised by the second cell but not the first cell, and wherein said modifying inactivates or down-regulates a gene or regulatory sequence comprising said target in the second cell.